-Cloud computing has emerged as a new enterprise IT architecture.
+C LOUD computing has emerged as a new enterprise IT architecture.
 Many companies are moving their applications and databases into the cloud and start to enjoy many unparalleled advantages brought by cloud computing, such as on-demand computing resource configuration, ubiquitous and flexible access, considerable capital expenditure savings, etc. However, privacy concern has remained a primary barrier preventing the adoption of cloud computing by a broader range of users/applications.
 When sensitive data are outsourced to the cloud, data owners naturally become concerned with the privacy of their data in the cloud and beyond.
-Encryption-before-outsourcing has been regarded as a fundamental means of protecting user data privacy against the cloud server [1], [2], [3].
+Encryption-before-outsourcing has been regarded as a fundamental means of protecting user data

+A preliminary version [1] of this paper was presented at the 33rd IEEE International Conference on Computer Communications (IEEE INFOCOM'14). privacy against the cloud server [2], [3], [4].
 However, how the encrypted data can be effectively utilized then becomes another new challenge.
-Significant attention has been given and much effort has been made to address this issue, from secure search over encrypted data [4], secure function evaluation [5], to fully homeomorphic encryption systems [6] that provide generic solution to the problem in theory but are still too far from being practical due to the extremely high complexity.
+Significant attention has been given and much effort has been made to address this issue, from secure search over encrypted data [5], secure function evaluation [6], to fully homeomorphic encryption systems [7] that provide generic solution to the problem in theory but are still too far from being practical due to the extremely high complexity.